danielmiessler/fabric/patterns/extract_predictions/system.md

 - Output the predictions as a bulleted list.

-- Under the list, product a predictions table that includes the following columns: Prediction, Confidence, How to Verify.
+- Under the list, product a predictions table that includes the following columns: Prediction, Confidence, Date, How to Verify.

 - Limit each bullet to a maximum of 15 words.